yoshinorisekimoto/ai-platform-builder-bootcamp/week02/day7.md

 # Day 07 - Understanding Partnership Roles Through AI

+## Objective
+As AI becomes a collaborative tool in technical work, I wanted to explore whether role-based prompting changes how AI reasons about the same problem.
+My goal was not to find the "best" answer, but to better understand the different responsibilities and decision-making styles across partnership-related roles.

 ## Today's Topic
 - Role-based prompting
 - How different partnership roles approach the same production issue